juanpavasgarzon/Packages/Pavas.Patterns.Context/README.md

 The library is organized into several key components:

-- `ContextProvider<TContext>`: Manages the current instance of the context for the current execution context.
+- `AsyncLocalContextProvider<TContext>`: Manages the current instance of the context for the current async execution context.
+- `GlobalContextProvider<TContext>`: Manages a global or singleton instance of the context.
 - `ContextFactory<TContext>`: Provides methods to create (construct) and destroy (destruct) contexts.
 - `Extensions`: Contains methods for registering the context provider and factory with the dependency injection container.

 ## Contributing